Battle of Crooked River: The battle

-The Mormon company approached the camp of the Ray militia and formed a battle line in three columns, led by David W. Patten, Charles C. Rich, and Patrick Durfee.
+The Mormons encountered one of the militia's sentries, John Lockart, with whom the Mormons briefly exchanged words.
+After Lockhart reportedly heard a gun snap, he shot at the crowd, hitting Patrick O'Bannion, the Mormons' scout.
+O'Bannion later died from this wound.
+Lockhart fled down the hill to the militia camp, while the Mormon company formed a line in three columns, led by David W. Patten, Charles C. Rich, and Patrick Durfee.

 Rich later recalled that soon after the Mormons had formed their lines, the militia "fired upon us with all their guns".
 A general firefight commenced, but the militia were situated behind the riverbank and held the tactically superior position.
 Patten decided to charge the militia position, shouting the Mormon battle cry of "God and Liberty!"
 The Missourians were without swords and so broke their lines and fled across the river in all directions.

 During his charge, Patten was shot and mortally wounded.
 Ebenezer Robinson recalled that Patten had been "brave to a fault, so much so that he was styled and called 'Captain Fearnought'".
 Although it was not immediately realized, Gideon Carter had also been killed, making a total of three Mormon fatalities and one militiaman fatality.
 The Mormons collected their wounded as well as the baggage which Bogart's unit had left in the camp and made their way back to Far West.

 During the conflict, one of the militia men named Samuel Tarwater was injured by Parley P. Pratt.
 After Tarwater fell unconscious from the injury, D. Michael Quinn states the company of Danites "mutilated the unconscious Tarwater 'with their swords' striking him lengthwise in the mouth, cutting off his under teeth, and breaking his lower jaw; cutting off his cheeks ... and leaving him [for] dead."

 Aftermath

-The battle resulted in four fatalities and the mutilation of Samuel Tarwater.
-It served as a catalyst for a massive escalation of the Mormon War.
+The battle served as a catalyst for a massive escalation of the Mormon War.
 Exaggerated reports of the Mormon incursion into Daviess County and of the battle (some claiming that half of Bogart's men had been lost) made their way to Missouri Governor Lilburn Boggs.
 He responded by issuing an executive order calling out 2,500 state militiamen to put down what he perceived to be open rebellion by the Mormons.
 Two days later, Governor Boggs issued an order that "the Mormons must be treated as enemies and must be exterminated or driven from the state" and directed the militia to carry this into effect.

 On October 30, a mob of approximately 200 men killed 17 men and boys at Haun's Mill.
-The next day, Joseph Smith and approximately 50 other church leaders were arrested.
+Two days later, Joseph Smith and approximately 50 other church leaders were arrested.
 Most of these leaders were released within three weeks.
 In November, the rest were marched first to Independence, then to Richmond, and then to Liberty, where they were incarcerated in Liberty Jail.
 Joseph and Hyrum Smith were indicted by a grand jury on the charge of treason.
 They escaped while being transferred to Boone County.

-In the end, the bulk of the membership of the church was forced to leave the state, being expelled by the governor's order.